-Campus Classroom Expectations:
+Classroom Expectations:

-- 1) NO LAPTOPS or TABLETS are to be used by students during lecture. - 2) CELL PHONES must be SILENCED and put away before class begins. - 3) NO TEXTING I want your full and undivided attention.
-This also means that if you need to sleep, stay at home.

-- 4) PHOTOGRAPHY is not permitted in the classroom. - 5) AUDIO RECORDINGS may only be made with instructor authorization. - 6) MASKS must be worn at all times, covering both nose and mouth. - 7) SOCIAL DISTANCING must be observed at all times. - 8) BE ON TIME Students are expected to be on time for class.
-Should circumstances arise that make you late, do not disrupt the class as you enter; take the first seat available at the front of the room.
-Make sure to maintain social distancing. - 9) NO CHIT-CHAT during lecture.
+- 1) LAPTOPS and TABLETS can be used for note taking.
+However, if it is clear that they have become a distraction, the instructor may ask that they be turned off in favor of pen and paper note taking. - 2) CELL PHONES must be SILENCED and put away before class begins. - 3) SMART WATCHES must be removed and stored only during exams. - 4) NO TEXTING I want your full and undivided attention. - 5) NO PHOTOGRAPHY photography is not permitted in the classroom. - 6) AUDIO RECORDINGS may only be made with instructor authorization. - 7) FACE COVERINGS ARE OPTIONAL Although masks are optional, if you're more comfortable wearing a mask, feel free to continue.
+Students will be respectful of those choosing to wear masks. - 8) BE ON TIME Students are expected to be on time for class.
+Should circumstances arise that make you late, do not disrupt the class as you enter; take the first seat available in the room. - 9) NO CHIT-CHAT during lecture.
 If you have a question or comment, please raise your hand. - 10) KEEP THE ROOM CLEAN.
 If you pack it in, pack it out; leave your seat better than you found it. - 11) GET INVOLVED Whether or not you've had personal experiences abroad, you will undoubtedly have questions, comments, and maybe some personal experiences that you'll want to share during the semester.
 We want to hear from you.
 If you are hesitant about asking a question in class, that's ok, but don't discard the question.
-Send me an email, see me during the class break, or share it with me during office hours.
+Send me an email, or share it with me during office hours.